carlohamalainen/carlohamalainen.github.io/_posts/2016-05-08-monadic-yesod-form-with-recaptcha.md

   - Uncategorized
 format: image
 ---
-Applicative forms in [Yesod](http://www.yesodweb.com/book/forms) are nifty but they don&#8217;t let you customise layout, CSS, and so on.
+Applicative forms in [Yesod](http://www.yesodweb.com/book/forms) are nifty but they don't let you customise layout, CSS, and so on.
 I had this form for comments on [my blog](https://github.com/carlohamalainen/cli-yesod-blog):

-<pre>commentFormOLD :: EntryId -&gt; Form Comment
+<pre>commentFormOLD :: EntryId -> Form Comment
 commentFormOLD entryId = renderDivs $ Comment
      pure entryId
      lift (liftIO getCurrentTime)